ajhalili2006/ajhalili2006/README.md

 # Hello, world! 👋

-> ~~**INACTIVITY NOTICE**: Since September 23 PHT, I usually inactive due to schoolwork, so PR reviews, replies to mentions and even general support might be delayed.
-Sorry for that!
-If you have very-important stuff to say, please reach to me privately through Telegram or Discord, since I'll keep my Facebook Messenger stuff for school and family stuff only.~~ Not necessarily inactive since I also do developer stuff more that school, so please send thoughts and prayers to my grades at <shitfuckery@bullshit.hq>.[^1]
+> I may be slow to respond to emails and issues since I'm busy at mostly school and personal projects stuff, plus some work at Recap Time Squad (not an company)
+> and other family chores, so please send thoughts and prayers to my mental health and sanity at <shitfuckery@bullshit.hq>.[^1]

 [![Profile views](https://gpvc.arturio.dev/AJHalili2006)](https://github.com/ajhalili2006)